rp-rs/rp-hal/boards/rp-pico/README.md

 ## License

 The contents of this repository are dual-licensed under the _MIT OR Apache 2.0_ License.
-That means you can chose either the MIT license or the Apache-2.0 license when you re-use this code.
+That means you can choose either the MIT license or the Apache-2.0 license when you re-use this code.
 See `MIT` or `APACHE2.0` for more information on each specific license.